 Befesa also has an independent internal audit team that reports directly to the Audit Committee.
 The Audit Committee approves the annual internal audit programme, which covers financial and non-financial information.

-The financial statements and internal controls of Befesa and its subsidiaries are internally audited on a periodic basis -at least once every year-, providing Befesa’s shareholders with additional confidence regarding the financial information published every quarter.
+The financial statements and internal controls of Befesa and its subsidiaries are internally audited on a periodic basis -at least once every two years-, providing Befesa’s shareholders with additional confidence regarding the financial information published every quarter.

 Additionally, compliance with ethical standards and ESG policies are also included in the scope of Internal Audit reviews.

 The results and progress on internal audit works are reported to the Audit Committee on a quarterly basis, which then reports to the Board of Directors of Befesa.

 Befesa advocates the development of sound regulations and internal procedures to combat financial crime, including tax evasion.

 Befesa undertakes its tax affairs on a basis that generates sustainable value while meeting applicable legal and regulatory tax requirements.

 Befesa gives due regard to the intent and spirit of tax laws, the places and the social context within which it operates, and the reputation of Befesa with the public, tax administrations, regulators and political representatives.

 Cybercrime and cyber risks are a business threat that is becoming increasingly common and can pose immense challenges to all companies in the current business environment.

 Befesa’s IT security and cybersecurity strategies rely on best-in-class cybersecurity technologies and a cybersecurity training programme, to increase cybersecurity awareness within the organisation.